yugabyte/yugabyte-db/docs/content/preview/tutorials/_index.md

 title: Tutorials for developing with YugabyteDB
 headerTitle: Tutorials
 linkTitle: Tutorials
-description: How to Develop Applications with Azure and YugabyteDB
+description: How to develop applications with YugabyteDB using your preferred environment, software and programming language.
 headcontent: Step-by-step guides for building scalable and fault tolerant applications with YugabyteDB using your favorite programming language, software, and services
 image: /images/section_icons/index/develop.png
 type: indexpage